open-sauced/guestbook/README.md

          "avatar_url": "https://avatars.githubusercontent.com/u/xxxxxxxx?v=x",
          "profile": "URL link",
          "contributions": [
             "question",
             "blog",
             "code"
          ]
        }
        ```

-     _Remember to add a comma after the quotes, except for the last one in the array and the last closing curly bracket_.
+        ⚠️ **Remember to add a comma after the quotes, except for the last one in the array and the last closing curly bracket.**

 6. Run `npm run contributors:generate` in your terminal to generate the guest book on the README.